jeffwhite530/pfsense-backup/README.md

 - `PFSENSE_USER` Required.
 The IP (or DNS name) of the PFSense server.
 - `PFSENSE_SCHEME` Required.
 Should either be `http` or `https`.
 This parameter is not validated.
 - `PFSENSE_CRON_SCHEDULE` Optional.
 The cron schedule to use, should contain 5 items separated by spaces.
 This parameter is not validated.
 No default.
 - `PFSENSE_BACK_UP_RRD_DATA`.
 Optional.
 Should be either 1 or 0.
-This parameters is not validated.
+This parameter is not validated.
 Include RRD data in the backup?
 1=yes, 0=no. Default=1
 - `PFSENSE_BACKUP_DESTINATION_DIR`.
 Optional.
 What is the destination directory to back up to.
 This directory must exist and be writable.
 Default=/data
 - `TZ` Optional.
 What time zone the container should use.
 Default=UTC
 - `RM_BACKUPS_MAX_AGE_DAYS` Optional.
 Remove backups older than this many days.